Kiran7007/Interview-Preparation/README.md

    * Draw your View by overriding onDraw().
    * [Sample Implementation](https://code.tutsplus.com/tutorials/android-sdk-creating-custom-views--mobile-14548) </br>

-* <b>Briefly describe some ways that you can optimize View usage</b></br>
+* **Briefly describe some ways that you can optimize View usage** </br>
    * Checking for excessive overdraw: install your app on an Android device, and then enable the "Debug GPU Overview" option.
    * Flattening your view hierarchy: inspect your view hierarchy using Android Studio’s ‘Hierarchy Viewer’ tool.
    * Measuring how long it takes each View to complete the measure, layout, and draw phases.
 You can also use Hierarchy Viewer to identify any parts of the rendering pipeline that you need to optimize.</br>

-* <b>Bitmap pooling in android?</b></br>
+* **Bitmap pooling in android?** </br>
    * Bitmap pooling is a simple technique, that aims to reuse bitmaps instead of creating new ones every time.
 When you need a bitmap, you check a bitmap stack to see if there are any bitmaps available.
 If there are not bitmaps available you create a new bitmap otherwise you pop a bitmap from the stack and reuse it.
 Then when you are done with the bitmap, you can put it on a stack.
 [Find more info here](https://www.linkedin.com/pulse/performance-improvement-bitmap-pooling-android-ali-muzaffar/)</br>

-* <b>How to load bitmap to memory?</b></br>
+* **How to load bitmap to memory?** </br>
   [Find more info here](https://android.jlelse.eu/loading-large-bitmaps-efficiently-in-android-66826cd4ad53)</br>

-* <b>What are the permission protection levels in Android?</b></br>
+* **What are the permission protection levels in Android?** </br>
-   * <b>Normal</b> - A lower-risk permission that gives requesting applications access to isolated application-level features, with minimal risk to other applications, the system, or the user.
+   * **Normal** - A lower-risk permission that gives requesting applications access to isolated application-level features, with minimal risk to other applications, the system, or the user.
 The system automatically grants this type of permission to a requesting application at installation, without asking for the user's explicit approval.
-   * <b>Dangerous</b> - A higher-risk permission.
+   * **Dangerous** - A higher-risk permission.
 Any dangerous permissions requested by an application may be displayed to the user and require confirmation before proceeding, or some other approach may be taken to avoid the user automatically allowing the use of such facilities.
-   * <b>Signature</b> - A permission that the system grants only if the requesting application is signed with the same certificate as the application that declared the permission.
+   * **Signature** - A permission that the system grants only if the requesting application is signed with the same certificate as the application that declared the permission.
 If the certificates match, the system automatically grants the permission without notifying the user or asking for the user's explicit approval.
-   * <b>SignatureOrSystem</b> - A permission that the system grants only to applications that are in the Android system image or that are signed with the same certificate as the application that declared the permission.</br>
+   * **SignatureOrSystem** - A permission that the system grants only to applications that are in the Android system image or that are signed with the same certificate as the application that declared the permission.</br>

-* <b>What is an Application Not Responding (ANR) error, and how can you prevent them from occurring in an app?</b></br>
+* **What is an Application Not Responding (ANR) error, and how can you prevent them from occurring in an app?** </br>
   An ANR dialog appears when your UI has been unresponsive for more than 5 seconds, usually because you’ve blocked the main thread.
 To avoid encountering ANR errors, you should move as much work off the main thread as possible.</br>

-* <b>What is a singleton class in Android?</b></br>
+* **What is a singleton class in Android?** </br>
   A singleton class is a class which can create only an object that can be shared all other classes.
    ```
    private static volatile RESTService instance;